 We are here for you.
 To make an appointment its best to follow the following steps:

 - Registering for an appointment: Fill-out a Pre-Counselling Form.
-You will be given a payment voucher to cover the registration fee of 100 NIS for your two initial meetings that is to be paid at a bank.
-Once you present your proof of payment (processed payment voucher) to the office staff, your registration process will almost be completed.
-Next you’ll be given an MMPI Questionnaire* (a self-reporting questionnaire asking you to mark “right” or “wrong”), which should take about an hour and a half to complete.
+Next you’ll be given two questionnaires to fill-in: one very short and the other is an MMPI Questionnaire* (a self-reporting questionnaire asking you to mark “right” or “wrong”), which should take about an hour and a half to complete.

 * The information you give will remain confidential within the Counselling Service; it helps us to place you with an appropriate counselor.